PrestaShop/prestashop-specs/back-office/wishlist.md

 - Category
 - Price excl.
 VAT
 - Quantity available
-- a conversion rate (= the number of times the product has been purchased after being listed as a favourite)
+- a conversion rate (= the number of times the product has been purchased after being listed as a favorite)

 You can display the results:
 -	for that day,